jozzhart/firebase-simple-login-phonegap/README.md

-Firebase Simple Login for PhoneGap / Cordova Example
+Firebase Simple Login for PhoneGap Build Example
 =====================
 Firebase Simple Login allows you to easily enable authentication in your Firebase-powered application using only client-side code.
 Currently supports